Roundup: best monitors for Apple's M1 MacBook Pro, Mac mini, MacBook Air

 The LG UltraGear 27GN95B-B is in limited supply and can be ordered from third-parties at Amazon or backordered for $819.99 at B&H.

 Best UltraWide monitor

 Ultrawide monitors have become popular as an alternative to multiple display setups, giving you the screen estate of two screens with the footprint of one.
-This will be especially important for M1-based Mac users since you can only connect one external display.
-The Acer El342CKR Pbmiippx 34-inch monitor is a 21:9 ultrawide QHD display.
+This will be especially important for M1-based MacBook Air and MacBook Pro users since you can only connect one external display.

 QHD is the "2K" or 1440p resolution that fits between HD and 4K.
-The ultrawide monitor has 3440x1440 resolution and a 93% P3 color gamut with HDR 400 and up to 144Hz refresh rate.
+The ultrawide monitor's 5120x1440 resolution gives it an aspect ratio of 32:9, making it extremely wide compared to its height.

 The Apple monitor

 Of course, the best display you can buy is the one sold by Apple itself.
-The Pro Display XDR is a monster of a monitor with reference-grade specs and giant price tag.
+The Pro Display XDR is a monster of a monitor, with reference-grade specs and giant price tag.

-The DIY enclosures generally can't accelerate a monitor that connects over USB-C or Thunderbolt 3, so look for HDMI or DisplayPort monitors if you're going that route.
+The DIY enclosures generally can't accelerate a monitor that connects over USB-C or Thunderbolt 3, so ideally you should look for HDMI or DisplayPort monitors if you're going that route.
 But, the eGPU Breakaway Pucks from Sonnet are capable of increasing the performance of USB-C or Thunderbolt 3 displays.